moti987/my_python_app/README.md

-hehE This is me doing git for the first time on terminal.
+This is my python app

-its fun
+i did git for the frist time on terminal